thoomi/traffic-sign-classifier/writeup.md

 #### 1. Preprocessing

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fourth & seventh code cell of the IPython notebook.

 As a first step, I decided to convert the images to grayscale.
 As Sermanet & LeCun show in their [paper][paper02], the color makes almost no difference on the models accuracy because of the similar colors and shapes between the traffic signs.
 A positive side effect of this is the reduced computation cost.